uNetworking/uWebSockets.js/README.md

-**µWebSockets.js** is a JavaScript platform, runtime and web server.
+**µWebSockets.js** is a JavaScript platform, runtime and web server built on [µWebSockets](https://github.com/uNetworking/uWebSockets) v0.15 and V8.

 There are two modes; compiled as a stand-alone JavaScript runtime or as a Node.js native addon.